 Among CMO Survey respondents:

-- 31.5% served at organizations that are smaller than $25 million
+- 72.7% served at organizations with sales revenue greater than $25 million

-- 29.5% worked in the technology and professional services
+- 28.7% worked in technology or professional services

 Because no CMO is going to tell you exactly how much they are spending, the CMO Survey measures trends in changes to marketing budgets year-over-year.
 Thankfully, trends offer more than adequate benchmarks to guide your marketing budget.